Marine initiatives planned for April 2025 – April 2027

 This regulatory initiative is part of Transport Canada’s Transportation Sector Regulatory Review Roadmap (as part of a broader regulatory update).

 The proposed regulations would update Division 1 – Oil requirements specific to heavy fuel oil of the Vessel Pollution and Dangerous Chemicals Regulations to bring them in line with International Maritime Organization provisions to implement the ban on the use and carriage for use of heavy fuel oil (HFO) as fuel in the Arctic.
-The provisions were approved by the International Maritime Organization in June 2021 and will come into force on July 1, 2024.
+The provisions were approved by the International Maritime Organization in June 2021 and came into force on July 1, 2024.
 The proposed regulations would also bring into force domestically similar provisions for the Antarctic region that came into force internationally in 2011.

 Potential impacts on Canadians, including businesses